top of page

 Neutral icon.png

-Each of the eight community hubs welcomes input, involvement and action from its local residents in order to help make changes for the better in their local areas.
+Each of the community hubs has welcomed input, involvement, and action from local residents to help make change for the better in their areas.

-Development work began at varying paces in the first four areas - Garforth, Seacroft, Beeston and Otley - around October 2020 and early 2021.
-The following four areas - Alwoodley, Armley, Little London and Horsforth - were identified and began development work around October 2021 and early 2022.
+Development work began at varying pace in the first four areas - Garforth, Seacroft, Beeston and Otley - around October 2020 and early 2021.
+Four more areas - Alwoodley, Armley, Little London & Woodhouse, and Horsforth - were identified and began development work around October 2021 and early 2022.

-Hub locations have been selected carefully to reflect the diversity of different geographical communities in Leeds, for example; market towns, inner city, outer suburbs, and more.
+Hub locations were selected carefully to reflect the diversity of different geographical communities in Leeds, for example; market towns, inner city, outer suburbs, and more.

-In each area we are supporting residents to develop a local climate action group who will work with us to create their own community climate action plan, based on local priorities.
+In each area, we supported residents to develop a local climate action group which worked with us to create a community climate action plan, based on local priorities.

-The programme provides each local hub with budget for the activities agreed in their plan and the employment of a local hub worker for three years (two days per week) to support the group, hub and activities.
+The programme provided each hub with a budget for the activities agreed in their plan and the employment of a local hub worker for three years (two days per week) to support the group, hub, and activities.

 Intro